Cannabis, CBD oil and dementia

 It is also important to note that the researchers in these studies have used high concentrations of CBD oil that may not be available to buy.
 These studies have also been short term so we still don’t know what the long term effects of using CBD oil might be.

-An upcoming clinical trial (spring 2019), based at Kings College London will look at whether a mouth spray containing cannabinoids could be used to reduce symptoms of agitation and aggression in a small group of people with Alzheimer’s disease.
+A study is currently underway at King’s College London that will look at whether a mouth spray containing cannabinoids could be used to reduce symptoms of agitation and aggression in a small group of people with Alzheimer’s disease.

 Treating and preventing dementia